 If a child might be afraid or unsafe in the unsupervised care of one parent, that parent may be granted a supervised parenting arrangement, in which they can only see the child when an approved person is present.
 So, if you want your child to have a relationship with the other parent, but you are unsure if the parent can care for the child, your parenting arrangement lawyer can ask for a supervised parenting arrangement.

 In some cases, grandparents can get parenting arrangement rights, as well.
-Talk to our Saskatchewan family law lawyers to find out what kind of evidence you will need to show and which paperwork to fill out to get a finalized parenting arrangement order in Saskatoon.
+Talk to our trusted legal advisors for family cases in Saskatoon to find out what kind of evidence you will need to show and which paperwork to fill out to get a finalized parenting arrangement order in Saskatoon.